-The EU Natura 2000 network provides ecological infrastructure for the protection of sites which are of exceptional importance in respect of rare, endangered or vulnerable natural habitats and species within the European Community.
-These sites, which are also referred to as 'European sites' consist of Special Areas of Conservation (SACs), Special Protection Areas (SPAs) and Offshore Marine Sites (OMS).
+The EU Natura 2000 network provides ecological infrastructure for the protection of sites which are of exceptional importance in respect of rare, endangered or vulnerable natural habitats and species within the European Union.
+These sites, which are also referred to as "European sites" consist of Special Areas of Conservation (SACs), Special Protection Areas (SPAs) and Offshore Marine Sites (OMS).
 Note: there are no OMS designated at present.
-Ramsar sites (Internationally Important Wetlands) are treated as if they were European sites in accordance with the Government's policy statement of November 2000 and the DEFRA circular 01/2005 (paragraph 5).
-The European sites in Gloucestershire (or close to its boundary) are:
+Ramsar sites (Internationally Important Wetlands) are treated as if they were European sites in accordance with the Government's policy statement of November 2000 and the DEFRA Circular 01/2005 (paragraph 5).
+The European sites in Gloucestershire or within a radius of 15km of its administrative boundary are:

-- Rodborough Common SAC - (Stroud) - Dixton Wood SAC - (Tewkesbury) - Wye Valley and Forest of Dean Bat Sites SAC - (Forest of Dean, Monmouthshire) - River Wye SAC - (Forest of Dean, Monmouthshire, Herefordshire, Powys) - Wye Valley Woodlands SAC - (Forest of Dean, Monmouthshire, Herefordshire) - North Meadow and Clattinger Farm SAC - (Wiltshire) - Cotswold Beechwoods SAC - (Cotswold) - Bredon Hill SAC - (Worcestershire) - Walmore Common SPA - (Tewkesbury) - Severn Estuary SPA - (Stroud, Forest of Dean)
+- Rodborough Common SAC - (Stroud) - Dixton Wood SAC - (Tewkesbury) - Wye Valley and Forest of Dean Bat Sites SAC - (Forest of Dean, Monmouthshire) - River Wye SAC - (Forest of Dean, Monmouthshire, Herefordshire, Powys) - Wye Valley Woodlands SAC - (Forest of Dean, Monmouthshire, Herefordshire) - North Meadow and Clattinger Farm SAC - (Wiltshire) - Cotswold Beechwoods SAC - (Stroud, Cotswold, Tewkesbury) - Bredon Hill SAC - (Worcestershire) - Walmore Common SPA, Ramsar - (Forest of Dean) - Severn Estuary SPA, SAC, Ramsar - (Stroud, Forest of Dean, South Gloucestershire, Monmouthshire, Bristol City, North Somerset, Newport, Cardiff, Vale of Glamorgan) - Avon Gorge Woodlands SAC - (City of Bristol)

-"The purpose of Appropriate Assessment (AA) of land use plans is to ensure that protection of the integrity of European sites is a part of the planning process at a regional and local level.
-The requirement for AA of plans or projects is outlined in Article 6(3) and (4) of the European Communities (1992) Council Directive 92/43/EEC on the conservation of natural habitats and of wild fauna and flora ("Habitats Directive")."
+The purpose of Appropriate Assessment (AA) of land use plans is to ensure that the protection of the integrity of European sites is a part of the planning process at a regional and local level.
+(Note: AA is a later stage within a process called Habitat Regulations Assessment (HRA) or sometimes referred to as Habitats Directive Assessment (HDA)).

+The requirements for AA of plans or projects is outlined in Article 6(3) and (4) of the European Communities (1992) Council Directive 92/43/EEC on the conservation of natural habitats and of wild fauna and flora ("Habitats Directive").
+The Directive applies a precautionary principle, and plans can only be permitted once it has been shown that there will be no adverse effect on the integrity of the European sites in question.
+It is possible that plans may still be permitted if there is a lack of viable alternatives and there are imperative reasons of overriding public interest as to why they should go ahead.
+Previous rulings show that these cases are rare and in this scenario compensatory measures will need to be implemented to ensure the overall integrity of the site network.